Medically reviewed by Sophia Yen, MD, MPH – Written by Pandia Health Editorial Team. Updated on January 4th, 2021

 Does withdrawal bleeding mean you are not pregnant?

 A withdrawal bleed can serve as a sign that you are not pregnant.
-Furthermore, if you do not bleed when you typically do, you should take a pregnancy test.
+If you do not bleed when you typically do, you should take a pregnancy test.

 Can you have sex while experiencing a withdrawal bleed?

 You can have sex during a withdrawal bleed if you and your partner feel comfortable doing so.
-If you take your birth control as it is prescribed (i.e. taking it every day around the same time), you should still be protected from pregnancy when withdrawal bleeding occurs.
-However, no form of contraception is 100% effective in preventing pregnancy, so using an additional method will provide additional security.
+If you take your birth control as prescribed (i.e. taking your combined pill at around the same time every day), you should still be protected from pregnancy when withdrawal bleeding occurs.
+However, no form of contraception is 100% effective in preventing pregnancy, so using an additional method will provide extra security.
 Barrier methods in particular (i.e. condoms) will also protect both partners from the spread of STIs.